-Grove Collaborative, Inc. (the "Company" or "Grove"), which was incorporated in Delaware and converted to a Delaware public benefit corporation in March 2021, is a digital-first, sustainability-oriented consumer products innovator specializing in the development and sale of household, personal care, beauty and other consumer products with an environmental focus.
+Grove Collaborative, Inc. (the "Company" or "Grove" or "Legacy Grove"), which was incorporated in Delaware and converted to a Delaware public benefit corporation in March 2021, is a digital-first, sustainability-oriented consumer products innovator specializing in the development and sale of household, personal care, beauty and other consumer products with an environmental focus.
 In the United States, the Company sells its products through two channels: a direct-to-consumer ("DTC") platform at www.grove.co and the Company's mobile applications, where the Company sells products from Grove-owned brands ("Grove Brands") and third-parties, and the retail channel into which we sell products from Grove-owned brands at wholesale.
 The Company develops and sells natural products that are free from the harmful chemicals identified in the Company's "anti-ingredient" list and we design form factors and product packaging that reduces plastic waste and improves the environmental impact of the categories in which we operate.
 The Company also purchases environmental offsets that have made it the first plastic neutral retailer in the world, and we plan to become 100% plastic-free by 2025.

 On December 7, 2021, the Company entered into an Agreement and Plan of Merger with Virgin Group Acquisition Corp.
 II, a Cayman Islands exempted company ("VGAC II"), a special purpose acquisition company and Treehouse Merger Sub, Inc., a Delaware corporation and wholly owned direct subsidiary of VGAC II ("VGAC II Merger Sub") whereby VGAC II Merger Sub will merge with and into Grove, with Grove surviving the merger as a wholly owned direct subsidiary of New Grove (the "Merger").
-Upon closing of the proposed Merger, VGAC II will become a Delaware public benefit corporation, be renamed Grove Collaborative Holdings, Inc. and will be listed on the New York Stock Exchange under the ticker symbol "GROV".
-The proposed transaction, which has been approved by the Boards of Directors of the Company and VGAC II, is subject to approval by VGAC II stockholders, satisfaction of the conditions stated in the merger agreement, and other customary closing conditions.